noahhusby/Sledgehammer/README.md

 # Sledgehammer
-A set of tools for multi-server Build the Earth servers
+A set of tools for multi-server Build the Earth networks

 ## Features
 * Region Assigning - /tpll will automatically teleport between servers based upon region configuration